cloudverve/wordpress-cloud-media-offloader-plugin/README.md

 # Backblaze B2 Media Offloader for WordPress

-**Warning:** This is currently **under development** and is in alpha.
+**Warning:** This is currently **under development and does not work** yet.
 Test in a development environment first and use at your own risk.

 ## Description